Prove that race and income are not destiny; large steps forward are possible.

 Our research-backed Rationale for success

-The achievement gap is a widely known issue that has impacted U.S. schools for years.
-Socio-economically disadvantaged students of color are the demographic that disproportionately faces roadblocks to succeeding academically.
+The achievement gap in education is a widely known issue that has impacted U.S. schools for years.
+Low-income students of color are the demographic that disproportionately faces roadblocks to succeeding academically.
 It is understood that, “compared to more privileged students, underrepresented students experience disparities in social capital and social support that contribute to academic achievement gaps” (Journal of Applied Developmental Psychology).
 “School failure penalises a child for life.
 It is also well-known that, the student who leaves school without completing upper secondary education or without the relevant skills has fewer life prospects” (OECD).

-The conclusion in research like this is that closing the achievement gap for low socio-economic status students will not be easy, but with proper intervention practices, educators have an opportunity to provide instruction that is catered to the needs of this student population.
+The conclusion in research like this is that closing the achievement gap in education for low-income students of color will not be easy, but with proper education support intervention practices, educators have an opportunity to provide equitable instruction that can better meet the needs of this student population.
 “Findings suggest a relatively low-cost intervention can have meaningful impacts . . . and help close achievement gaps” (Journal of Applied Developmental Psychology).
-Analysis has shown that there is a high potential that tutoring will help narrow the BIPOC achievement gap by positively creating “that sense of belonging that comes through having a through-out support and a reliable point of contact and space where students feel empowered” (Herts).
+Analysis has shown that there is a high potential that tutoring will help narrow the education disparity by positively creating “that sense of belonging that comes through having a through-out support and a reliable point of contact and space where students feel empowered” (Herts).
 This is exactly what Educate.
 Radiate.
 Elevate. does in providing high-quality tutors and mentors who are culturally responsive and trauma-informed, and who are focused on teaching students the vital underlying learning and life skills for success.